mattmilburn/strapi-plugin-permalinks/README.md

 ## <a id="roadmap"></a>🚧 Roadmap
 * Config option to limit nesting depth
+* Better conflict resolution for orphaned pages
+* Better method for handling complicated localized URLs (currently requires plugin with custom hook and middleware)
 * Use same content-type builder options as `uid` field, then deprecate it in plugin config (not currently possible)
-* Better conflict resolution for orphaned pages